2,689 Shares in EOG Resources, Inc. (NYSE:EOG) Acquired by Dorsey & Whitney Trust CO LLC

 EOG Resources Increases Dividend

-The company also recently disclosed a special dividend, which will be paid on Thursday, September 29th.
-Stockholders of record on Thursday, September 15th will be paid a $1.50 dividend.
-This is a boost from EOG Resources’s previous special dividend of $1.00.
+The business also recently announced a special dividend, which will be paid on Thursday, September 29th.
+Investors of record on Thursday, September 15th will be issued a dividend of $1.50 per share.
+This is a positive change from EOG Resources’s previous special dividend of $1.00.
 The ex-dividend date is Wednesday, September 14th.
-EOG Resources’s dividend payout ratio (DPR) is presently 30.77%.
+EOG Resources’s dividend payout ratio (DPR) is 30.77%.

-In related news, CAO Ann D. Janssen sold 1,905 shares of the firm’s stock in a transaction dated Thursday, June 2nd.
-The stock was sold at an average price of $140.60, for a total transaction of $267,843.00.
-Following the sale, the chief accounting officer now directly owns 66,980 shares of the company’s stock, valued at $9,417,388.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
 In related news, EVP Kenneth W. Boedeker sold 1,006 shares of the firm’s stock in a transaction dated Friday, June 3rd.
 The stock was sold at an average price of $142.32, for a total transaction of $143,173.92.
 Following the sale, the executive vice president now directly owns 16,880 shares of the company’s stock, valued at $2,402,361.60.
 The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, CAO Ann D. Janssen sold 1,905 shares of the firm’s stock in a transaction that occurred on Thursday, June 2nd.
-The shares were sold at an average price of $140.60, for a total value of $267,843.00.
-Following the completion of the sale, the chief accounting officer now directly owns 66,980 shares in the company, valued at $9,417,388.
+In other EOG Resources news, CAO Ann D. Janssen sold 1,905 shares of the firm’s stock in a transaction that occurred on Thursday, June 2nd.
+The stock was sold at an average price of $140.60, for a total value of $267,843.00.
+Following the sale, the chief accounting officer now directly owns 66,980 shares of the company’s stock, valued at $9,417,388.
+The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Also, EVP Kenneth W. Boedeker sold 1,006 shares of the firm’s stock in a transaction that occurred on Friday, June 3rd.
+The shares were sold at an average price of $142.32, for a total value of $143,173.92.
+Following the completion of the sale, the executive vice president now directly owns 16,880 shares in the company, valued at $2,402,361.60.
 The disclosure for this sale can be found here.
-Company insiders own 0.40% of the company’s stock.
+0.40% of the stock is owned by corporate insiders.

 EOG Resources, Inc, together with its subsidiaries, explores for, develops, produces, and markets crude oil, and natural gas and natural gas liquids.
 Its principal producing areas are in New Mexico and Texas in the United States; and the Republic of Trinidad and Tobago.
 As of December 31, 2021, it had total estimated net proved reserves of 3,747 million barrels of oil equivalent, including 1,548 million barrels (MMBbl) of crude oil and condensate reserves; 829 MMBbl of natural gas liquid reserves; and 8,222 billion cubic feet of natural gas reserves.